Tom Sturridge

 Thomas Sidney Jerome Sturridge (born 5 December 1985) is an English actor.
 His early films include Being Julia (2004), Like Minds (2006), and The Boat That Rocked (2009).
 He was nominated for the Tony Award for Best Actor in a Play for his performances in Orphans (2013) and Sea Wall/A Life (2019).
 He was nominated for the Laurence Olivier Award for Best Actor in a Supporting Role in 2016 for his performance in a West End revival of the play American Buffalo.
-Sturridge has starred as Dream in the Netflix fantasy series The Sandman (2022–2025).
+Sturridge starred as Dream in the Netflix fantasy series The Sandman (2022–2025).

 Early life

 Sturridge was born in Lambeth, London, one of three children of director Charles Sturridge and actress Phoebe Nicholls.
 His sister, Matilda Sturridge, is also an actress.

 Sturridge was educated at The Harrodian School, an independent school in Barnes in South West London, whose pupils included future actors Robert Pattinson, Will Poulter and George MacKay.
 Between 1999 ('Short Half') and 2001, Sturridge attended Winchester College, an independent school for boys in Winchester, Hampshire.
 He boarded at the College's House E (Morshead's) "Freddie's".